Our Blog

 Both timber and uPVC joinery score well when it comes to their eco-friendliness.
 Wood is, of course, a natural material that can be repurposed and will decompose when discarded rather than remain in a landfill for decades.

-Eco Doors and Windows uses a German uPVC supplier which recycles the material to make their internal components.
+Eco Wellington uses a German uPVC supplier which recycles the material to make their internal components.
 The local market is growing, and in time it is expected that uPVC will be recycled locally.
 Another environmental advantage of uPVC is that it is so effective in keeping homes warm and dry that it contributes to energy efficiency; installing uPVC windows can reduce the running costs and carbon footprint of a home.

 The reasons that property owners choose different types of joinery vary widely and can be influenced by climate, the purpose of the building, and personal preference.
 Timber and uPVC represent two ends of the spectrum: a classic material that has been in use for hundreds of years, and one that is very new to the scene.